 Easter: a must-see festival in Spain

-Easter is a very important festival in Spain.
+Easter is a very important festivity in Spain.
 Every region has its own way to celebrate this festival.
 Here in Barcelona, we still keep some of the most traditional celebrations like the processions.
 However, being a modern and innovative city as we are, in Barcelona you will see some new elements being added to this traditional festival.

 The processions: the traditional approach to Easter celebration